vishvAsa/kalpAntaram/kANe/v5p2/11/Index.md

 under Devi, Saktas, $akti).
 Kalivarjya ( actions forbidden in Kalidasa 1046n; generally held the Kali i. e. present age )

-to have flourished about 880 1 267-1272: (vide ander 450 A. D., 186; refers to Diyoga, uddhāravibhāga, veda, Viṣnu's sleep for four months sattrās, sautrāmapi, killing ani 110; refers to Vratas 46; mals); is a fiction invented to refers to Nirājana Santi 193; } accommodate the changes in traditions about K., Vikrama people's ideas and practices und nine jewels 901, 1461 | 1269-70; K, actions (55) in ( uses Yoga technioal words ), number ) were set out and 1571 ( on Karma doctrine );
+to have flourished about 880 1 267-1272: (vide ander 450 A. D., 186; refers to Diyoga, uddhāravibhāga, veda, Viṣṇu's sleep for four months sattrās, sautrāmapi, killing ani 110; refers to Vratas 46; mals); is a fiction invented to refers to Nirājana Santi 193; } accommodate the changes in traditions about K., Vikrama people's ideas and practices und nine jewels 901, 1461 | 1269-70; K, actions (55) in ( uses Yoga technioal words ), number ) were set out and 1571 ( on Karma doctrine );

 discussed in Vol. III of E. of throbbing of hero's right arm